LouisAndroid/ChocoTest/README.md

 ### What should you do (Feature View)
 #####This is the feature that i want u create recyclerView adapter to show UI like this bellow pic
 - Data is from api if u finish the second api feature, u need to reserved scalability.
+- Don't need to handle click event , but please think about multiple choice case
+- Color is ready in project

 ![Image of Yaktocat](http://i.imgur.com/YVXFTD7.png)